1.0 INTRODUCTION

 example, expanding access at elementary schools is directly proportional to GER.

-The understanding was that if the elementary schools were established in each
+The understanding was that if elementary schools were established in each

 of students continuing school to Grade 7 is maintained with the phasing-out of examinations